 One common business process for companies is to use Excel for consolidating reports that come from different set of sources.
 Here are some examples of where this might be the most feasible option:

 - Consolidating financial reports from different divisions.

 - Consolidating sales reports from different systems which could be different companies using the same ERP system or companies on different systems.

 - Creating a consolidated report from a set of reports that each cover a certain period, region or a certain dimension.
 This is a great way to create drill-down data without the need to rewrite already existing canned reports.

-To share with us your consolidation challenge or to see a demo of B2Win 2.9, please let us know.
+To share with us your consolidation challenge or to request a demo of B2Win 2.9, please don’t hesitate to contact us.